Chris-Sigopt/ShoppingMMLU/README.md

 # Shopping MMLU
-This is the repository for 'Shopping MMLU: A Massive Multi-Task Online Shopping Benchmark for Large Language Models', which is accepted by **NeurIPS 2024 Datasets and Benchmarks Track** and used for [Amazon KDD Cup 2024](https://www.aicrowd.com/challenges/amazon-kdd-cup-2024-multi-task-online-shopping-challenge-for-llms).
+This is the repository for the Gaudi version of 'Shopping MMLU: A Massive Multi-Task Online Shopping Benchmark for Large Language Models', which is accepted by **NeurIPS 2024 Datasets and Benchmarks Track** and used for [Amazon KDD Cup 2024](https://www.aicrowd.com/challenges/amazon-kdd-cup-2024-multi-task-online-shopping-challenge-for-llms).
 Shopping MMLU is a massive multi-task benchmark for LLMs on online shopping, covering four major shopping skills, **shopping concept understanding**, **shopping knowledge reasoning**, **user behavior alignment**, and **multi-lingual abilities**.

 <img width="1604" alt="image" src="https://github.com/user-attachments/assets/38b8784e-34cb-4add-81f8-538eb91ee1e0">